Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí05/02/2024

 The rented room, less than 15 square meters, was sweltering hot.
-Mr. Cong's wife was hurriedly cooking a simple lunch when the clock passed 12 o'clock.
-"This year, both of our jobs are difficult.
-We also want to take our two children back to their hometown to celebrate Tet with their grandparents, but we don't have the means," the man said.
+Mr. Cong's wife was hurriedly cooking a simple lunch when the clock had already passed 12 o'clock.
+"This year, both of us have had a difficult time at work.
+We also wanted to take our two children home to celebrate Tet with their grandparents, but we don't have the means," the man said.

 "The whole family goes back to the countryside, money is not enough"